Orions-Belt.Com - Authentication and the Outer Space Treaty

 Authentication of this document for legal use abroad serves as formal confirmation from the US Secretary of State, under the Great Seal of the USA, that nothing in the underlying text is in violation of US, foreign or international treaty law – This claim of ownership to a celestial body by a private individual is not in direct violation of the 1967 Outer Space Treaty.
 If any provision of the Outer Space Treaty been compromised, the document would not have been Authenticated.

 PRIVATE PROPERTY CLAIMS IN OUTER SPACE DO NOT VIOLATE THE 1967 OUTER SPACE TREATY.

 By confirming that off-planet property claims can be asserted and executed in a manner without violation of the Outer Space Treaty by either the private entity making the claim, or the member nation held internationally responsible for authorization and supervision of the private entity's activity, we've established that this particular activity, an assertion of a claim of property interest over a celestial body by a private entity, is NOT rendered patently unlawful by the Outer Space Treaty.
 Thus a precedent is set for a form of “private appropriation” taking place in absolute compliance with the Outer Space Treaty of 1967.

 – Confirmation of ownership or any kind of affirmation of title.
 The document is still a CLAIM.

-– A formal statement by the US backing these claims – nations lack the authority to do so.
+– A formal statement by the US backing my claim – nations lack the authority to do so.

 Compliance with the Outer Space Treaty of 1967

-Authentication of a document asserting a private individuals claim of ownership to off-planet property lends clarity to certain aspects of the Outer Space Treaty – Not only do such claims not violate the treaty, they can be executed in complete compliance:
+Authentication of a document asserting a private individuals claim of ownership to off-planet property lends clarity to certain aspects of the Outer Space Treaty – Not only do such claims not violate the treaty, they can be executed in complete compliance (not violation):

 Article II – “National Appropriation”